The cutoff wall: St. Anthony Falls' hidden hazard

 So far, no party or government agency accepts responsibility for owning or maintaining the wall, though many agree with us that continuing to ignore it could be dangerous.

-We hope legislators will agree to fund a study of the wall's condition, the surrounding geology and hydrology, and what the public safety and infrastructure impacts could be should St. Anthony Falls collapse.
+The University of Minnesota's St. Anthony Falls Lab and Hennepin County will be leading this study of the wall's condition, the surrounding geology and hydrology, and what the public safety and infrastructure impacts could be should St. Anthony Falls collapse.
+An onsite geotechnical examination of the wall and its surroundings will be completed in 2024, with the full project closing out in mid-2025.

-FMR and our partners are working to secure funding for this study.
-This would be an important step in building momentum and urgency for resolving the wall's ownership questions and ushering in any required maintenance and ongoing monitoring.
+This is an important step in building momentum and urgency for resolving the wall's ownership questions and ushering in any required maintenance and ongoing monitoring.
+We still need our federal and state government partners to lead in determining who owns and is ultimately responsible for the wall.

 Want more information?